 How to recognize fraudulent emails

-- The logo may be a low resolution or really bad quality
+The logo may be of low resolution or terrible quality.

-We will never ask you to pay or to divulge your personal information outside of HousingAnywhere.
+We will never ask you to pay or divulge your personal information outside HousingAnywhere.

-If you receive an email and you're not sure if it's real, just forward it to email@example.com.
+If you receive an email and are unsure if it's real, forward it to email@example.com.
 We will get back to you immediately.